techhound/Average-Valuation-Runner/data/wisesheets/README.md

 We are working on a SEC connector which is currently publicly available and free.

+## Case Study
+This code is part of a case study that is trying to discover if averaging the results of different valuation methods (DCF, Multiples, Grahap) will lead to better investing results.

+Documentation on the case study can be find in the Documentation directory here on GitHub.

+## Technical Architecture
+To streamline the documentation, I've created a separate [architecture document](Architecture.md) that describes the technologies.

 ## Setup

 1. **Place one Excel file per stock** in this directory: